sermons/ambition/slides/slides.md

 Then I considered all that my hands had done <br>
 and the toil I had expended in doing it,

-and behold, all was vanity and a striving after wind, <br>
+and behold, all was vanity <br>
+and a striving after wind, <br>
-and there was nothing to be gained under the sun.
+and there was nothing to be gained <br>
+under the sun.

 [Ecclesiastes 2:11 (ESV) (p.7/7)](# "ref")